BlackdotSolutions/VCF/docs/VCF_Guide.md

 Customers wishing to use the VCF will need some technical expertise and development resources.

-Specifically, they will need to be able to:
+Specifically, you will need to be able to:

 *   Create a service providing endpoints which conform to our [OpenAPI specification](https://build.bds-tools.com/job/CollectionServer/job/master/lastSuccessfulBuild/artifact/Docs/BYOASpecification.json).
 This specification is available on request.
 The service will need to be accessible to their Videris Server.